yattinda/RevSpot-replication-package/README.md

-# Replication-Package
+# RevSpot-Replication-Package

-This reproduce package is created for paper "Where Should I Look at?
-Recommending Lines thatReviewers Should Pay Attention To".
+This replication package is created for the paper titled "Where Should I Look at?
+Recommending Lines that Reviewers Should Pay Attention To", which is published at the 29th IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER).

 ## Something you need to know before start
 Since the limitation of file size that allow to uploading to github, this repo only includes the source code of all scripts and excludes the part of the dataset.
 To re-generate the result in the paper, please follow "Evaluate result" section below.
 If the practioners want to train the model by themself, please download the entire replication package from zenodo [here](https://doi.org/10.5281/zenodo.5832080) and follow "Build you own model" section below and commments in the scripts.
 The replication package in zenodo includes all dataset and model used in the paper.

 ## Description

 There are two main parts in our work.
-The first part is data process(see data_process folder) part to process the raw dataset and generate csv files.
+The first part is data process (see data_process folder) part to process the raw dataset and generate csv files.
 We implement the experiment for this part with Python, Jupyter notebook for IDE and Conda for environment.
 The second part is data evaluation(see data_eval folder) part to evaluate the experiment result with csv files generated in previous step.
 We use R and R studio for IDE in this part.
 The package structure with respect to RQ is as follows:
 ```